 If you follow the private investment markets closely, you have no doubt witnessed the rapid growth of private credit over the past decade.
 At an average annual rate of 13.5%, private credit (or private debt—the terms are interchangeable) has outpaced the growth of private equity, venture capital and real estate funds globally.
 And while it is still smaller than those other categories, alternatives analyst Preqin predicts that private credit AUM will exceed that of real estate funds by the end of 2023.

-In our "Opportunities in Private Credit: Look Before You Launch" whitepaper we outline some of the reasons for this growth, most notably that private credit answers the needs of both borrowers and investors—borrowers needing a more flexible source of funding, and investors needing stable, risk-adjusted returns.
+In our "Navigating Private Credit: Look Before You Launch" whitepaper we outline some of the reasons for this growth, most notably that private credit answers the needs of both borrowers and investors—borrowers needing a more flexible source of funding, and investors needing stable, risk-adjusted returns.
 As a result, private credit has attracted a substantial infusion of capital from a large number of institutional investors looking to offset market volatility.
 Most of those investors plan to maintain or even increase their private credit allocations in the years to come.

 Where institutional money flows, fund managers are sure to follow.
 Just as investors have sought to diversify their alternative allocations, many fund firms focused on private equity or hedge funds are seeking to branch into private credit to meet that demand.
 They face strong competition from established players.
 They will also encounter significant operational differences between private debt and other alternative asset classes.
 Chief among them: